After you connect to your account via SSH, you might need these commands for:

-pwd (print working directory) - show the full path to the directory in which you are currently.
+pwd (print working directory) – show the full path of the directory in which you currently are:

 pwd